 3. Set boundaries.

 is an important step in dealing with a partner’s addiction.
-Boundaries help you protect yourself and maintain your own well-being, and emotional and mental health.
-For example, you can set limits on the amount of emotional labor you can provide and refuse to engage in or enable destructive behaviors.
-You may also need to set boundaries around finances, activities in the home, time spent together or around children, and behavior that is unacceptable to you.
+Boundaries help you protect yourself and maintain your own well-being and emotional and mental health.
+For example, you can set limits on the amount of emotional labour you can provide and refuse to engage in or enable destructive behaviours.
+You may also need to set boundaries around finances, activities in the home, time spent together or around children, and behaviour that is unacceptable to you.
 Be clear and consistent with your boundaries and communicate them to your partner in a calm and respectful manner.

 4. Practice self-care.